 With whom we will contend.

 The Indians immediately felt at home, perhaps no one more than their captain.

 After the first day was washed out, India scored 387 in the first innings at Kingston, propelled by Dilip Sardesai’s 212 — an innings that set the tone for the series.

 When the Indian spinners bowled out West Indies for 217, Wadekar told Garry Sobers “hey Garry, you have to follow-on”, since the required lead for a four-day Test was 150 runs.

 In Wadekar’s own words, “There was a stunned silence in the West Indies dressing-room when I asked them to follow-on.
 Sobers was blissfully unaware that rain had reduced that first Test to a four-day match!
 Consequently the follow-on margin fell from 200 to 150.
 Umpire [Douglas] Sang-Hue confirmed that the decision was in order.”
 It was the first time that India had got West Indies to follow-on.

 In the second Test at Port-of-Spain, Wadekar found a debutant named Sunil Gavaskar in his side.
-He would go on to have the greatest debut of all time — scoring 774 runs in four Tests.
-In this Test, however, he managed two half-centuries — 65 and a match-winning 67 not out.
+He would go on to have the greatest debut of all time — scoring 774 runs in 4 Tests.
+In this Test, however, he managed 2 half-centuries — 65 and a match-winning 67 not out.
 Sardesai came good once again with 112, and the spinners bowled beautifully in tandem.

 On the decisive fourth day, Wadekar displayed his strategic brilliance by bringing on Salim Durani ahead of his three frontline spinners — Bishan Bedi, Prasanna, and Srinivas Venkataraghavan.
 Durani immediately bowled a fastish one that spun sharply and bowled Sobers through the gate.
 It was a rare, amazing spectacle to see the 36-year old Durani jump in the air and punch it in elation.